Koon-Kiat/Koon-Kiat.github.io/README.md

 # Cybersecurity Portfolio Website

 ## Project Overview

-This is a personal portfolio website for a cybersecurity student showcasing their projects, skills, and professional experience.
+This is a personal portfolio website as a cybersecurity student showcasing their projects, skills, and professional experience.
 The site integrates with GitHub to display repositories and projects with a focus on cybersecurity-related work.

 ## Features